one987/Odin-Rock-Paper-Scissors/README.md

 I'll likely revisit and clean up the code a but when we build a GUI for it.

 Testing pushing and working on a new branch with git and github.

+Refactor mostly complete.
+Game now has a visual UI that functions properly.
+The game can be reset and once a winner is declared the game resets automatically as soon as you press any button.
+The code is a bit messy and I'm sure there are cleaner and better ways to do this but it's a learning experience.
+The CSS could use a little cleanup as well to fix redundancy.